secml-lab-vt/EvolvingThreat-DeepfakeImageDetect/defenses/README.md

 **Download pretrained model weights from the original repo for each of the defenses.
 We will provide our fine-tuned model weights soon.**

-**The fine-tuning and inference code for all the 8 defenses on both SD and StyleCLIP datasets in our study are as follows:**
+**The finetuning and inference code for all the 8 defenses on both SD and StyleCLIP datasets in our study are as follows:**

 ---